BhupeshDewangan/Coffee_Sales_Dashboard/README.md

 7. **Accessibility:**
    - Optimize for users with smaller screens by showing horizontal and vertical scroll bars.

-## Getting Started

-Follow the tutorial step by step to recreate the interactive coffee sales dashboard in Excel.
-The provided content includes code snippets, design tips, and resource links.

 ## How to Use

 1. Clone the repository to your local machine.